 Identifying the Problem: Symptoms and Risks

-Catching coolant ingress problem issue problem issue early in a Large Drive Unit is the difference between a targeted repair and a full drive unit replacement.
+Catching coolant ingress early in a Large Drive Unit is the difference between a targeted repair and a full drive unit replacement.
 The challenge is that symptoms often develop gradually, making them easy to dismiss until the damage is already severe.

 Common Warning Signs

 A critical diagnostic clue comes from the vehicle’s own alert system.
 The drive inverter fault codes DI_a137, DI_a138, and DI_a142 are strongly associated with coolant-related electrical faults inside the motor.
 DI_a142, in particular, signals temperature and voltage regulation issues that thermal or electrical diagnostics can trace directly to coolant contamination.
-If these codes appear in your vehicle’s logs, understanding what’s happening inside the unit becomes an urgent priority, not a deferred one.
+If these codes appear in your vehicle’s logs, understanding what’s happening inside the unit becomes an urgent priority—not a deferred one.
+These fault codes are documented in Tesla Motors Club.

 The Risk of Waiting